How-To Creole

 To do this, say èske at the beginning and then say the rest of your question.
 It really is that simple (see examples below).

-Simply say èske at the beginning for all other question words.
+Simply say èske at the beginning to form a yes-or-no question.

 1. Èske ou vle jwe?